 - Cultural and individual factors

 - Clinical health psychology/integrated care for adult vs. pediatric populations

-Clinical assignments permitting, interns attend weekly Psychiatry Grands Rounds, which include presentations by Geisinger faculty and external speakers.
-Interns are also encouraged to attend conferences sponsored by other medical center departments as their schedules allow.
-Interns are expected to prepare and deliver a presentation during Psychiatry Grand Rounds or another Geisinger-sponsored educational event approved by the internship training directors.
+Clinical assignments permitting, you’ll attend weekly Psychiatry Grands Rounds, which include presentations by Geisinger faculty and external speakers.
+And you’re encouraged to attend conferences sponsored by other medical center departments as your schedule allows.
+You are encouraged to prepare and deliver a presentation during Psychiatry Grand Rounds or another Geisinger-sponsored educational event approved by the internship training directors.